New life in U.S. housing market not evident in big bank results

 4 Min Read

-Five major U.S. lenders have reported an average 31 percent drop in second-quarter mortgage banking revenue in the past few days, compared with the same quarter of last year.
+Four major U.S. lenders reported an average 33 percent drop in second-quarter mortgage banking revenue on Friday, compared with the same quarter of last year.
 An ongoing decline in refinancing activity, higher funding costs, tougher competition and a greater portion of business coming from third parties, who generally deliver lower margins, all contributed to the slide.

 Even so, executives sounded optimistic about the core operation of lending to people who want to buy homes.

-The bank sees "huge opportunities" in growing first and second mortgages, Chief Executive Officer Tim Sloan said.

-"I wouldn't throw in the towel on the mortgage business," said Sloan.

-JPMorgan Chase & Co (JPM.N), PNC Financial Services Group Inc (PNC.N), Citigroup Inc (C.N) have also reported mortgage banking revenue declines of 19 percent to 41 percent.
+JPMorgan Chase & Co, PNC Financial Services Group Inc and Citigroup Inc also reported mortgage banking revenue declines of 33 to 41 percent last week.
+Bank of America Corp reports results on Tuesday.

 Starting in 2009, banks began to benefit from a surge in mortgage refinancing, thanks to rock-bottom interest rates and federal programs to help struggling borrowers.
 That activity has been trailing off as rates have started to rise and many borrowers who sought lower rates have already gotten fresh loans.